EddieEldridge/dac-ago-docs/content/credits/index.md

 #### Leo

-For various battlemaps, especially Dol Goldur
+For various battlemaps, especially Dol Guldur

 #### Khamul Lord of the Easterlings